CQCL/pytket-docs/docs/manual/tket_tips.md

 circ1 * circ2
 ```

-Note that the two circuits need to have qubits with distinct names.
+Note that the two circuits need to have qubits with distinct names for the tensor product to be well defined.
 See the docs on [circuit composition](https://tket.quantinuum.com/user-guide/manual/manual_circuit.html#composing-circuits).

 ## 2. How can I export an image of my circuit?